 Tronti, Jennifer

 This course introduces students to the growing field of digital studies.
 Given the interdisciplinary nature of digital studies, students will study digital texts and projects and will work collaboratively to evaluate, develop, and refine their technical skills to create and edit various forms of digital publications.
-Prerequisite: ENG 123.
-(3 units; Fall, odd years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation